Our loveliest lochans

 Here is a list of some of our favourite lochans across Scotland waiting for you to explore.

 A forest of pools and great views.

 This one is a bit off the beaten track but well worth the narrow winding road, as it's one of the prettiest woodlands around.
 The name 'Uath Lochan' means the 'small hawthorn loch' in Gaelic.
-It has two trails to choose from, the Uath Locahns Trail takes you through mixed woodland to the tranquil lochan.
+It has two trails to choose from, the Uath Lochans Trail takes you through mixed woodland to the tranquil lochan.
 While the Farleitter Crag Trail brings you high above to views of the lochan nestled in amidst the Spey valley.